 We recommend that any conversion from paper to electronic should be run by any affected parties, like the auditors, or the federal or state agency to which the document is being submitted.
 Ours is not the only government agency tasked with setting rules that affect records management.

 Otherwise, how long a local government or state agency retains an original after scanning is up to them.
 In general, we give a soft recommendation of at least 6 months before shredding the paper copies.
-We also emphasize the importance of doing the visual quality control check on every document to make sure that it is a complete representation of the original.
+We also emphasize the importance of doing the visual quality control check on a representative sample of documents to make sure that they are complete representations of the original.

 And, it depends!